 Without writing a single line of code, manufacturers can access real-time information on tools.
 This information can easily be compared with other vital production data, for example, batch data or defect logs, and used to gain insights into OEE or product quality.

 What results is production visibility that extends beyond tool location.
-Using Tulip for tool tracking, manufacturers can understand their processes from a more connected, holistic perspective.
+Manufacturers can use Tulip for tool tracking to understand their processes from a more connected, holistic perspective.

 Ready to upgrade your tool tracking efforts?
 Starting building tool tracking apps with a free trial today.

 Learn how you can gain real-time production visibility and track the status of key equipment throughout your operations.